isc-projects/bind9/doc/notes/notes-9.17.2.rst

    zone with a double quote (") in its name was added with ``rndc addzone``.
 Thanks to Alberto Fernández.
 [GL #1695]

+-  The ARM has been updated to indicate that the TSIG session key is generated when named starts, regardless of whether it is needed.
+   [GL #1842]

 .. _Read the Docs: https://bind9.readthedocs.io/